jason-li-codes/DelicatessenDelight/README.md

 Calories: 150
 =====================================
 -------------------------------------
-Total Price: 14.50
+Total Price: $14.50
 Total Calories: 2650
 -------------------------------------
-Thank you for coming to Delicatessen Delights, please come again!
+Thank you for coming to
+Delicatessen Delights, please come again!
 ```

 -----

 ### 7\.
-Interesting Code Snippet 💡
+Code Highlight 💡

 This method showcases the **dynamic calorie calculation**, which ensures the total calorie count is always accurate regardless of the sandwich's components or size.
 It uses Java Streams to efficiently aggregate the calories of every component and applies a final multiplier based on the sandwich size (`SMALL`=x1, `MEDIUM`=x2, `LARGE`=x3).